raklaptudirm/tetka/uxi/README.md

         .start(Context { number: 0 });
 }

-// Context stores information which persists across different Commands for the
+// A custom user specified context stores information which persists across
-// user.
-In this case, we are storing a number which is used differently inside
 // different Commands.
+In this case, we are storing a number which is used
-pub struct Context {
+// differently inside different Commands. pub struct Context {
     pub number: i32,
 }

-// The command i increases the current value of the number by delta. pub fn i() -> Command<Context> {
+// The command i increases the current value of the number by delta.
+Commands
+// take a type parameter which specifies the type of the user defined Context. pub fn i() -> Command<Context> {
+    // The main part of a Command is its run function.
+The Bundle provided to the
+    // run function provides access to the user specified context, flags, and other
+    // things.
+Look at the documentation for more details.
     Command::new(|bundle: Bundle<Context>| {
         // Lock the mutex guarding the context bundle. let mut ctx = bundle.lock();